diekgait/translateyoutube/README.md

 # YouTube caption translator

-This script allows you to leverage both the YouTube and Deepl API to:
+This script allows you to leverage both the YouTube and DeepL API to:
 1. Download English captions from a YouTube video.
-2. Translate these into any language Deepl supports.
+2. Translate these into any language DeepL supports.
 3. Upload the translated captions to the YouTube video.

 # 1. Requirements

-- Deepl API authentication key
+- DeepL API authentication key
 - YouTube API Oauth authentication credential file(json)
 - Python 3

 ## 1.1 DeepL API authentication key

-A DeepL API authentication key can be obtained here: (https://www.deepl.com/pro#developer)
+A DeepL API authentication key can be obtained here: (https://www.DeepL.com/pro#developer)

 You need the plan "For developers" that at this time of writing\(August 2020) costs:

 - €4,99 per month for connectivity
-- €20.00 per 1.000.000 translated characters
+- €20,00 per 1.000.000 translated characters

 ## 1.2 YouTube API Oauth authentication credential file(json)